yousongzhang/Shadowsocks_VPN/README.md

 Step2: Install and Manage Shadowsocks Server

-A:install outline manager and  run one line bash commond line on your server (then docker which contains ss_server and react API for outline manager will auto install on ubuntu system)
+A:install outline manager and  run one line bash commond line on your server (then docker which contains ss_server and react API for outline manager will auto install on server)
 after run commond line, copy apiURL certsha256 to  outline manager

 ![Alt text](http://www.99sns.com/outline.png)